 Dr Mark Shanahan: putting politics into practice through innovative undergraduate experiences

-Dr Mark Shanahan, Director of Teaching and Learning for the Department of Politics and International Relations, believes it is important to offer innovative and unique modules to students.
+Dr Mark Shanahan, Head of Department of Politics and International Relations, believes it is important to offer innovative and unique modules to students.

 “Some of our students stay in the political world, but others use their political knowledge to do fantastic things in many other fields.
 They go into all sorts of jobs, so we give them analytical skills, strong communication skills and the ability to investigate, find solutions and use knowledge that can be applied across a whole range of occupations.”

 Mark runs the undergraduate "Parliamentary Studies" module which enables you to gain first-hand experience of the inner workings of the UK political system through a partnership with the Houses of Parliament.
 The University of Reading is one of only 20 UK institutions that Parliament is partnered with for this sort of module.

 In the first part of the module, you focus on the roles of professional staff in Parliament: the people behind the scenes that make it all work, such as the clerks you see sitting in front of the Speaker of the House of Commons.

 “It is very direct participation and shows our students that an aspiration to work in politics is not something that is a million miles removed.
 They can be directly at the coalface, meeting the right people, engaging with those right people and sometimes, as with our recent visit by House of Commons Speaker John Bercow MP, they're making the news themselves.”

 The second part gives you the opportunity to work directly with current and former members of Parliament.
 These practitioners come in to lead seminars and provide a fascinating and honest insight into a number of topics and issues.
 You also get to spend a day in Parliament, seeing how it all works for yourself.